textograph/textograph-web/README.md

 # Introduction
-[Textograph](https://github.com/textograph/textograph) is a web-base application for creating tree-view diagrams from text (by human, not automatic). the created graph can be uploaded to your own server or saved as an html file.
+[Textograph](https://github.com/textograph/textograph) is a web-base application for creating tree-view diagrams from PDF file or any text (by human, not automatic). the created graph can be uploaded to your own server or saved as an html file.
 ![textograph anki](img/image.png?raw=true)